 2. Software as a Service (SaaS) Apps

-These apps are a little more complicated because they rely on an external cloud to bring their service to users.
-Usually bigger apps, like Google Docs or Instagram, are considered SaaS apps.
-Because these apps promote what is referred to as User Generated Content (UGC), certain terms need to be addressed.
+These apps are more complex because they rely on an external cloud to bring their service to users, such as Google Docs or Instagram.

 - App owner can restrict abusive behavior

 - App owner can delete inappropriate user-generated content

 Apps that are used for ecommerce have two main purposes: they either sell products from the app itself, or they connect users who are interested in buying, selling, and trading amongst themselves via the app’s platform.

 Your ecommerce terms and conditions should go over:

 - How different types of transactions will be handled

 - Payment terms

 - Your return and refund policy